justiny7/Snake/README.md

 ## Game Mechanics
 This version of Snake preserves all aspects of the original, such as eating apples to gain length, suicide crashes, and wall collisions.
 However, a new twist is the addition of randomly generated barriers, a limited field of vision, as well as a new type of apple.
-The game runs  just like its original counterpart except that you die when hit a barrier, which swap positions every time you eat an apple.
-The barriers are obscured by a limited view radius, but consuming a golden apple, which have a one in ten chance of appearing, dispels the darkness for at least until the next apple is eaten.
+The game runs  just like its original counterpart except that you die when hit a barrier, which swaps positions every time you eat an apple.
+The barriers are obscured by a limited view radius, but consuming a golden apple, which have a one in ten chance of appearing, dispels the darkness until the next non-golden apple is eaten.

 ## Implementation Specifics